Crossroads of Empires: Archaeological Treasures of Cyprus Tour

 Overnight: Nicosia

-We then cross the Green Line to visit St. Hilarion Castle, high on the Kyrenia mountain range.
-Named after an obscure monk who lived on the hilltop, the Byzantines fortified the hillside in the 11th century and it is the best preserved of the three castles that defended the island against Arab raids.
+After an early breakfast at our hotel, we cross the Green Line to visit St. Hilarion Castle, high on the Kyrenia mountain range.
+Named after an obscure monk who lived on the hilltop, the Byzantines fortified the hillside in the 11th century, and it is the best preserved of the three castles that defended the island against Arab raids.
 Built in three separate self-contained levels, the third level is for the very active (and mountain goats!)

 We travel from the heights of the Kyrenia Range to Kyrenia Harbor, where lunch is at a lovely harborside taverna – a postcard-perfect spot for lunch!